SWIFT Money Transfer: The Ultimate Guide

 - The Branch Code (optional—3 letters or digits): If the institution has multiple branches in the same location, it helps direct the transaction to the correct branch.
 As this code is optional, not all SWIFT codes include the branch code, making them 8 characters long instead of 11.

-Examples of SWIFT Money Code:
+Examples of SWIFT Money Transfer Code:

 Here is the breakdown of two SWIFT codes for a better understanding: